Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis: Quantifying Tumor Images Using Topology

 \end{definition} For a discretized shape or surface in three dimensions represented as a simplicial complex $K$, the EC may be analogously defined by the number of simplices in $K$ by

 where $V$, $E$, and $F$ are the numbers of vertices ($0$-simplices), edges ($1$-simplices), and faces ($2$-simplices), respectively.

 Just as homology may be augmented to persistent homology by considering a filtration, ECs may also be calculated with respect to a filtration.
 The result is an EC curve, which tracks the progression of the EC as a function with respect to the filtration.
-Let the dimension $d=\{2,3\}$, and fix a direction $\nu$ on the surface of the unit sphere $S^{d-1}$, $\nu \in S^{d-1}$.
-Next, let $\mathcal{M}_{d-1}$ be the set of all closed, compact subsets (shapes) embedded in $\mathbb{R}^d$ that can be represented in a finite, discrete manner as simplicial complexes \cite{edelsbrunner2010computational}.
-Next, denote $K$ to be the simplicial complex representation of $M \in \mathcal{M}_{d-1}$.
-The {\em sublevel set filtration} of $K_\nu$ parameterized by a height $r(\bullet)$ is then
+Let the dimension $d=\{2,3\}$, and fix a direction $\nu$ on the surface of the unit circle or sphere $S^{d-1}$ (where $\nu \in S^{d-1}$).
+Let $\mathcal{M}_{d-1}$ be the set of all closed, compact subsets (shapes) embedded in $\mathbb{R}^d$ that can be represented in a finite, discrete manner as simplicial complexes \cite{edelsbrunner2010computational}.
+Next, denote the simplicial complex representation of $M \in \mathcal{M}_{d-1}$ by $K$, and let $K_\nu$ indicate the $\nu$-orientation of $K$.
+The {\em sublevel set filtration} of $K_\nu$ parameterized by a height function $r(\bullet, \bullet)$ is the set $\{ x \in K : x \cdot \nu \leq r \}.$ The $\nu$-directional parameter height function $r_\nu(\bullet, \bullet)$ is